changeworld/azure-docs.pl-pl/articles/active-directory/develop/v2-oauth2-on-behalf-of-flow.md

 ---
-title: Platforma tożsamości firmy Microsoft i OAuth 2.0 w imieniu z przepływem | Azure
+title: Microsoft identity platform and OAuth2.0 On-Behalf-Of flow | Azure
-description: W tym artykule opisano, jak używać wiadomości HTTP do zaimplementowania uwierzytelniania usług za pomocą OAuth 2.0 w imieniu użytkownika z usługi flow.
+description: This article describes how to use HTTP messages to implement service to service authentication using the OAuth2.0 On-Behalf-Of flow.
 services: active-directory
 documentationcenter: ''
 author: rwike77